 In addition to seniority, some credit instruments also provide investors with the benefit of security over specific assets of the borrower.
 This normally takes the form of a mortgage over property and/or other realisable assets.

 The global credit market is large and deep.
 For example, the US corporate bond market alone is worth US$4.5 trillion* (that’s trillion with a ‘t’).
 The size of the market, the number and size of issuers, the number and size of investors, and the wide variety of credit products can help an active manager to access liquidity, even in difficult times.

 Credit markets typically offer higher income than equities and government bonds, with historically lower volatility than equities.

 Credit issuers come from many industry sectors in many regions of the world, creating more credit opportunities globally than locally.
 Global credit markets give active managers and investors the opportunity to achieve a high level of diversification – an important factor for credit portfolios

 There are many types of credit instruments, enabling an active manager with a global perspective to construct a portfolio of diversified investments.
 Credit sectors include:

 If you are interested in discussing how to add some credit exposure to your portfolio please get in touch with Steward Wealth on 03 9975 7070 or email email@example.com

 Source: Bentham Asset Management December 2013

 This information is of a general nature only and nothing on this site should be taken as personal financial or investment advice, or a recommendation to buy or sell a particular product.
+You should also obtain a copy of and consider the Product Disclosure Statement before making any decision on a financial product.
 You should seek advice from Steward Wealth who can consider if the general advice is right for you.